Sigma Nu Fraternity At USC Suspends Member At Center Of Sexual Assault Allegations

 LOS ANGELES (CBSLA) — The University of Southern California fraternity member in the Epsilon Omicron Chapter of Sigma Nu Fraternity who was accused of sexual assault has been suspended, according to the chapter.

+Los Angeles Police Department officials named Ryan Schiffilea, who was the president of the chapter, as the fraternity member in question.

-As of Friday, the unnamed fraternity member is no longer a member of the USC chapter or the national fraternity pending a full investigation, the chapter said in a statement on Instagram.
+As of Friday, he is no longer a member of the USC chapter or the national fraternity pending a full investigation, the chapter said in a statement on Instagram.

 According to an email sent to USC staff and obtained by CBSLA, the university received reports of drugs being placed into drinks during a party at the Sigma Nu fraternity house located in the 600 block of W. 28th Street, leading to possible drug-facilitated sexual assaults.